Anyolite/anyolite/README.md

 # How to use

-Imagine a crystal class for a really bad RPG:
+Imagine a Crystal class for a really bad RPG:

 ```crystal
 class Entity